 Political Talk Culture.
 Interpersonal Communication about Politics in Citizens' Everyday Lives - Its appearance, Background and Consequences in East and West Germany

 Comparing East and West Germany, the project investigates how political conversations among ordinary citizens matter for democratic politics.
 It aims at a comprehensive exploration of citizens' "talk culture(s)" – the appearance and relevance of political discussion within their everyday lives.
-Particular attention will be directed at the differing roles of interpersonal political communication in the private and the public realm, but also the interconnection between both spheres, as well as their relationship to mass communication.
+Particular attention will be directed at the differing roles of interpersonal political communication in the private and the public realm, but also at the interconnection between both spheres as well as their relationship to mass communication.
 The project will also analyse the preconditions that facilitate or impede people's utilization of their freedom of expression in both private and public contexts, and what consequences political discussion in its various manifestations entails for other facets of democratic citizenship.
-Based on a face-to-face survey expanded by a snow-ball component the planned project is to provide a comprehensive view of the attributes, backgrounds, and consequences of ordinary citizens' political conversations in East and West Germany.
+Based on a face-to-face survey expanded by a snow-ball component, the planned project is to provide a comprehensive view of the attributes, backgrounds, and consequences of ordinary citizens' political conversations in East and West Germany.

 The project is currently in the preparation phase.
 In the course of the year 2014 a grant proposal had been developed that was submitted to the DFG by the end of the year.
 The decision is pending.